freesewing/freesewing/markdown/org/docs/patterns/brian/options/sleevecapq4spread1/en.md

 ---
-title: Sleevecap Q4 downward spread
+title: "Sleevecap Q4 upward spread"
+---

 ---

 ![The upward spread in the fourth quadrant of the sleevecap](./sleevecapq4spread1.svg)